xcat2/xcat-core/docs/source/guides/install-guides/apt/prepare_mgmt_node.rst

 Set up Network
 --------------

-The Management Node IP address should be set to a **static** ip address.
+The Management Node IP address should be set to a **static** IP address.

 Modify the ``interfaces`` file in ``/etc/network`` and configure a static IP address.	::